canciorv/amaysimTechTask/README.md

 This repo contains a test on the amaysim website (https://www.amaysim.com.au/) purchasing a 7-day mobile plan, where failed credit card payments should register as a failure, with the tests written in Cypress.

+The tests are commented to ease you into the Cypress API.

-Additionally this example app is configured to run tests in Circle CI and Travis CI.
+Additionally this example app is configured to run tests in Jenkins CI.

 ## Help + Testing